DanielCreggOrganization/w5-lab-storage-sophieboyle1/README.md

 - **Cross-platform Support**: Works seamlessly on Android, iOS, and the web.
 - **Easy to Use**: Provides a simple API for storing and retrieving data.

 In this lab, we'll integrate Ionic Storage in an Angular standalone component.
 We'll explore its key features through hands-on exercises and build a simple application that demonstrates these concepts.
-We'll follow best practices by initializing Ionic Storage in the `app.component.ts` file and include demonstrations of error handling using try-catch blocks.
+We'll follow best practices by initializing Ionic Storage in the `main.ts` file and include demonstrations of error handling using try-catch blocks.

 ---